Logo

 Shoulder season in Addis Ababa is far from quiet:

-• Merkato — the largest open-air market in Africa, overwhelming and extraordinary
+• Merkato market — the largest open-air market in Africa, extraordinary and overwhelming in equal measure

 What to Do in Addis Ababa in Shoulder Season